All grade levels

 Students in all classes are invited to suggest experiments to try in the class or to share results of investigations they do at home.
 At various times there may be mung beans sprouting for the primary class, wildflowers for the upper class or an avocado plant demonstrating phototropism for the intermediate class.

 Environment and Ecology concepts are investigated by students during the fall and spring exploration of outdoor habitats.
-In addition students of the upper and senior classes do more observation of wetlands at Mountain Lake and Roaring Brook.
+In addition students of the upper and senior classes do more observation of wetlands at Mountain Lake.
 We take only pictures and leave only footprints.
 (We do pick up garbage and collect data)

 Personal interests of students in the upper class are developed through assignments such as current events in science and science careers presentations.
 They are encouraged to express themselves through nature sketching, writing song lyrics to remember concepts and a keeping a moon journal.